 KW: Both studios had a long history in mobile back to the J2ME and BREW days, and had cross platform engines for many years.
 We have always been prepared for new platforms to rise in popularity, so when iOS and Android became available we were ready to support them.

-What is the oldest iOS platform that the game will be able to run on?
+What is the oldest iOS platform the game will work on?